phalpern/WG21-halpern/destructive_move.md

 Overloads of this function for specific types may have different exception specifications.

-_Postconditions_: `*to` is equivalent to the value of `*from` before the call, where equivalency is determined the same way as for move construction.
+_Postconditions_: `*to` (after the call) is equivalent to `*from` before the call, where equivalence is defined in the same way as it is for move construction.
 The lifetime of `*from` ends on entry to this function; `from`, however, still points to allocated storage.
 [_Note:_ To avoid invoking the destructor on the destroyed object, `from` should not point to an object having static or automatic storage duration.
 -- _end note_] The lifetime of `*to` begins on return from this function.